Milan Cathedral | Milano di Duomo | Italy

 The last check was made in 1976 as the excavations of the first subway line and the lowering of the phreatic aquifer caused a further lowering of the Cathedral floor.
 The gnomic hole, site at the first vault of the first bay of south aisle, was also widened.”DUOMO DI MILANO

-Unfortunately for me, the sundial was presently not working because of work being carried out on the roof of the Cathedral and the use of scaffolding blocked the sunlight coming through the vault.
+Unfortunately for me, the sundial was presently not working because of work being carried out on the roof of the Cathedral.
+The use of scaffolding blocked the sunlight coming through the vault.

 2.2 | The legend